WHO DO WE SERVE?

-If you have a family member or loved one who is detained, simply email or call us to add him or her to our priority jail visit list.
+If you have a family member or loved one who is detained in Maryland or Virginia, simply email or call us to add him or her to our priority jail visit list.
 On the next visit to the jail, we will call to speak with your family member or loved one and conduct an intake.
 The intake is the first step in determining if we can help your family member or loved one.
 We do not conduct walk-in consultations.

 Call: 202-331-3320; extension 7027

 We provide services to adults who are detained by the Immigration Customs and Enforcement (ICE) and children who are detained by the Office of Refugee and Resettlement (ORR).
 Below is a list of facilities we visit.